 A Clareman by birth and inclination, John Jeremiah Cronin initially graduated MA from NUI Galway.
 He was later awarded a PhD by the European University Institute, Florence.
-Amongst other things, John has worked on the Irish-government sponsored “Irish Battlefields Project”, focussing on early-modern military actions.
+Amongst other things, John has contributed to the Cambridge History of Ireland, worked on the Irish-government sponsored “Irish Battlefields Project”, focussing on early-modern military actions.
 He has also worked as a teaching assistant in NUI Galway, on the Oscail programme of Dublin City University and the Liberal Arts programme of the City of Dublin Education and Training Board.
-He has likewise lectured in Mary Immaculate College of Education (University of Limerick), and in University College Dublin.
-Furthermore, he has overseen a number of local History projects and acted as a consultant to bodies such as the Epic Ireland Visitor Experience and the Redemptorist Library Project.
+He has likewise lectured in Carlow College, Mary Immaculate College of Education (University of Limerick), and in University College Dublin.
+Furthermore, he has acted as a consultant to bodies such as the Epic Ireland Visitor Experience and the Redemptorist Library Project.
 His research, which principally focuses on Irish elites, have been published in Belgium, Canada, Britain, the US and Ireland.

 Dr Elizabeth Dawson (Advisory Board)